ceviixx/umami-wp-connect/README.md

 - **Privacy Controls** — Self-protection mode, Do Not Track support, domain restrictions
 - **Event Management** — View and manage all your tracking from one dashboard
 - **Advanced Options** — beforeSend hooks, custom tagging, URL cleanup
+- **Dashboard Embed** — View your Umami Analytics dashboard directly in the WordPress admin (role-based access)

 ---